Indian nurse infected with Nipah virus dies

 Treatment

 While there are no specific treatments for Nipah, early diagnosis will promote early supportive care.
-For all severe viral infections, high-quality supportive medical care can prevent deaths, and includes:identifying any complications (brain swelling, pneumonia, other organ damage); personalising treatment to account for patients’ other health conditions; treating with oxygen when required; applying specific organ support therapies as needed (such as ventilation, renal dialysis); and ensuring adequate rehydration and nutrition with frequent monitoring.
+For all severe viral infections, high-quality supportive medical care can prevent deaths, and includes:

 There are currently no approved drugs or vaccines for Nipah virus infection.
 WHO has identified Nipah virus infection as a priority disease for the WHO Research and Development Blueprint.
 A range of candidate products are under different stages of development.